 Place in a small bowl, and add the salt and garlic powder.

-(If you wish to make a marinade, you can mix the spice mixture with ⅓ cup of avocado oil and rub it on the outside of the meat.)
+(If you wish to make a tri tip marinade, mix the spice mixture with ⅓ cup of avocado oil and rub it on the outside of the meat.)

 If refrigerating, allow the roast to sit at room temperature for an hour before cooking.